 Generational curses are real.

-However, they are not the result of God’s wrath.
+However, they are not really the result of God’s wrath or punishment.
 They are the logical outcome of human foolishness and spiritual rebellion.
 A generational sin becomes a family trait when a person chooses to sin and then does not confess their sin or repent of it.
 Some version of that same sin is then passed down to the succeeding generation in the form of a behavior or attitude many members of the family get stuck in.
 The most common kinds of generational curses in unsaved families are sexual sin, abuse, alcohol, anger, codependence, drugs, stupidity, anarchy and foolishness.

 Christian families pass on generational curses too.
 However, generational curses tend to look different in Christian families.
 Generational curses show up in attitudes and behaviors that dishonor Jesus and hearts that are far from God.
 Generational curses are the number one reason faith is not passed down from one generation to the next.
-Following are five of the most common causes of generational curses in Christian families.
+Following are five of the most common causes of generational curses in Christian families:

 We cultivate surface-y goodness-

 Jesus warned repeatedly against cultivating a pretense or façade of goodness and righteousness at the cost of authentic heart transformation and change (Matthew 23, Matthew 25:31-46, Luke 11:37-54, Romans 12).
 Sadly, it’s not hard to fake righteousness, with everyone except our kids.
 Our children get a front row seat to the sin we successfully hide from the rest of the world.
 When we cultivate an illusion of goodness rather than dealing with our sinful junk honestly, we either pass on the horrible generational curse of spiritual fakery (Acts 5:1-10), or our kids develop hearts of rebellion against a religion they assume is either phony or powerless.
 Sigh.